Dannii Minogue: Fashion

 In the late 1980s, Minogue had a fashion range that she designed which was sold in Target Australia.
 Since joining The X Factor and Australia's Got Talent in 2007, Minogue has become a Style Icon in Australia, Ireland and the United Kingdom, receiving critical acclaim from various fashion designers such as Victoria Beckham and wearing dresses from J'Aton Couture, Antonio Berardi, Dolce & Gabbana, Marchesa, Philip Armstrong, Carla Zampatti, Gucci and Aurelio Costarella and has featured on fashion magazines like Cosmopolitan, InStyle and Vogue.
 The press in Britain have especially taken notice of her sense of fashion and different hairstyles since Cheryl Cole joined The X Factor in 2008 often comparing both of them.
 The praise Minogue got from the tabloids on The X Factor led her to set up her own fashion label with Tabitha Somerset-Webb called Project D, as well as a fragrance.
 The first line of Project D was sold exclusively by Selfridges in the United Kingdom, the Spring/Summer line was showcased by Minogue during the live first Sunday night show of The X Factor Season 7, wearing her Jingle prom-style dress.
 In August 2012, the label was rebranded and relaunched as Project D London.
 In May 2013, Minogue announced that she would no longer be associated with Project D, ending a three-year collaboration with Somerset-Webb.

 In late July 2011, it was announced that Minogue would serve as the ambassador for 2011's Melbourne Spring Fashion Week, a role that will see Minogue participate in a series of appearances in September.

-In 2014 Minogue continued her expansion into the fashion world by launching her own ecommerce store fashion saga.
+In 2014, Minogue continued her expansion into the fashion world by launching her own ecommerce store fashion saga.
 In addition, Minogue announced the launch of her petite clothing line through Target Australia.
 To date, Minogue has released six Dannii For Target Petites Collection ranges along with a range of shoes and accessories.

+Dannii has her own fashion range which she promotes and sells through QVCUK called Dannii Minogue.

 Endorsements

 Minogue has been a global ambassador for Etihad Airways since 2008.
 It was confirmed that Minogue would be one of the new faces of Marks and Spencer.
 She filmed her first commercial in South Africa, which featured Cheryl Lynn's "Got to be Real", for their Spring campaign that aired 24 March 2010.
 She starred alongside Twiggy, Lisa Snowdon, VV Brown and Ana Beatriz Barros.
 Minogue didn't feature in the Autumn ad due to her pregnancy, she did feature in the Christmas ad with Peter Kay which featured the Bee Gees' "You Should Be Dancing".
 Minogue travelled to Miami, Florida in January 2011 to shoot the commercial for M&S for the 2011 Spring collection.
 Minogue is a former face of world-famous cosmetics brand ModelCo, appearing in ad campaigns for the company.
 On 5 April 2015 Minogue was announced as the 2015 Style Ambassador for Westfield Australia.
 In January 2017, Minogue was announced as an Ambassador for L'Oréal Australia.